top of page

 This includes:

-• What drew you to our organisation?
+• What attracted you to our organisation?

 Draw from your research about the company to explain why you were attracted to the organisation and role.
-It pays to be specific here - highlight any values, projects or mission that resonated with you.
+It pays to be specific here - highlight any values, projects or strategies that resonated with you.

 • Can you tell us a bit about yourself?